sciencehistory/kithe/guides/derivatives.md

 ## Manually triggering derivative definitions to be created

-You can always call `Kithe::Asset#create_derivatives` on any asset to trigger creation from derivative definitions.
-This is the same method ordinarily used automatically.
-It will always be executed inline without triggering a BG job, if you want concurrency you can wrap it yourself.
+You can always call `Kithe::Asset#create_derivatives` on any asset to trigger the `kithe_derivatives` processor in a concurrency-safe way, creating all derivatives you defined with kithe `define_derivative` as above.
+This is the same method ordinarily used by kithe for automatic lifecycle derivarive creation.
+When you call it manually, it will always be executed inline without triggering a BG job, if you want concurrency you can wrap it yourself.

-It will by default only execute the `kithe_derivatives` processor; derivative definitions defined using kithe's `define_derivative` function above.

 If derivatives already exist, they will ordinarily be re-created and overwritten (in a concurrency-safe way).